douban/graph-index/README.md

 ./graph-index.py
 ```

-if `metrics` is becoming more and more, rm `metrics.json` when to update
+if `metrics` is becoming more and more, rm `metrics.json` then restart graph-index